East China braces for typhoon In-fa after flooding in country's center - Up News Info

 Article content

-BEIJING — Chinese commercial hub Shanghai and neighboring coastal regions canceled all flights, slowed or suspended subway trains and shuttered businesses ahead of Typhoon In-fa’s expected landfall on Sunday afternoon.
+BEIJING — Chinese commercial hub Shanghai and neighboring coastal regions canceled all flights, slowed or suspended subway trains and shuttered businesses as Typhoon In-fa made landfall on Sunday.

+The typhoon landed in the Putuo district of the city of Zhoushan, a major port in the east coast province of Zhejiang, at 12:30 p.m.
+(0430 GMT) on Sunday, state broadcaster CCTV said, citing the China Meteorological Administration.

 Advertisement